gauravmahto/microservice-practice/README.md

 kubectl apply -f k8s/job.yaml
 ```

+`job.yaml` uses `generateName:` so you can apply it repeatedly without editing; Kubernetes appends a unique suffix.

-If you need a unique run, edit the `metadata.name` (e.g. append `-2`) before applying.
-The manifest sets `imagePullPolicy: IfNotPresent` so a locally-built image is used.
+The manifest sets `imagePullPolicy: IfNotPresent` so a locally-built image is reused (works for kind/minikube if loaded).

 Check status & logs: